microchip-pic-avr-examples/dspic33ck512mpt608-provision-prototyping/README.md

 2. The two items that need to be requested are:
     - TA100-TCSM TPDS configurator (see "TPDS Setup")
     - TA-Lib-MCC
+    - TA100 Documentation

+    **NOTE:** The TA100 Documentation is not required, but it is a great resource on the TA100 secure element.
+It is highly recommended to request access to this document when working with the TA100.

 ## Setup